CSULB Students Win at CSU Student Research Competition

 They were among nine CSULB students competing against nearly 200 others from universities throughout the CSU system.
 See the complete list of students who participated.
 Congratulations to Amberle, Tamara, Matthew and all of the students on their outstanding research.

-On Friday, February 22, 2013, California State University, Long Beach held its 25th Annual Student Research Competition in the College of Business Administration's classrooms.
-The purpose was to showcase excellence in scholarly research and creative activity conducted by CSULB undergraduate and graduate students in the full range of academic programs offered by CSULB.
+On Friday, February 21, 2014, California State University, Long Beach will hold its 26th Annual Student Research Competition in the College of Business Administration's classrooms.
+The purpose is to showcase excellence in scholarly research and creative activity conducted by CSULB undergraduate and graduate students in the full range of academic programs offered by CSULB.

 This is a student academic conference featuring oral presentations to an audience of fellow students and a jury of distinguished faculty.
 Students with the best presentations in each category will win cash prizes ($100 for first place winners, generously funded by the President's office), certificates, and an impressive entry for their resumes.

 There is no registration fee for participating in either the campus or statewide competition.

 An Awards Banquet for all participants, faculty mentors, and jurors will follow immediately after (Chartroom) when the winners will be announced.

 Business, Economics, and Public Administration

 Engineering & Computer Sciences